earthly/website/blog/_posts/2021-07-27-continuous-testing-in-devops.md

  - performance testing
 ---

 Automation testing is a crucial element to speed up your delivery process.
-Its aim is to flush out any potential regressions.
+It aims to flush out any potential regressions.
 The more you automate, the more confidence you gain in the quality of your software because the quality of each release of your application or library is measurable.
-Additionally, you reduce cost and save time and effort by reducing manual testing.
+Additionally, you reduce costs and save time and effort by reducing manual testing.

 The caveat is that automated tests have no value if they are not executed regularly alongside your continuous integration (CI) pipeline.
 CI refers to frequently merging developer code changes and building and creating an artifact that can later be tested and deployed.

 Extending the CI process by adding automated tests is referred to as continuous testing (CT).
 CT enables you to apply the fail-fast principle.
-Each code change, build, and deployment must be tested against several layers of automated tests.
+You test each code change, build, and deployment against several layers of automated tests.
 Thus, it results in rapid feedback on the quality of your product and the state of the development process.

 [GitHub Actions](https://github.com/actions) is a great first step for implementing CT.
 It's flexible and powerful enough to bring every step of the CI/CT process into a single place.
 Your application, tests, and workflow configuration lives with your code in your repository.
 Furthermore, the learning curve for GitHub Actions is relatively smooth thanks to the [Marketplace](https://github.com/marketplace?type=actions) that provides thousands of Actions ready to use out of the box.